You’ve been there, before, haven’t you? You’re making a sweet treat and you….oops! Run out of powdered sugar!

 - powdered sugar is typically more expensive than regular sugar so you’ll save money that way

 - no running out to the store at the last minute and wasting time and gas money (not to mention wear and tear on your car!)

 - if you choose to powder sucanat, the resulting product will be light brown.
 But it will still work in your recipes and will taste great!

 - Cane juice crystals are almost as refined as white sugar so in my opinion they aren’t as good of an option as sucanat

 - I know that xylitol and erythritol are not considered “whole foods”.
 I can’t eat sucanat or coconut sugar, or else I would — gladly .
 That’s why I use xylitol and erythritol quite a bit in my recipes.
 Hopefully the coconut sugar will be in my not-too-distant future since its glycemic index is much lower!
 Thanks, Ricki at Diet Dessert n Dogs for the reminder of this great healthy sugar alternative!

 - If you choose to use cornstarch, try to get non-GMO cornstarch please.

 For another recipe in my collection that uses powdered sweetener, try Dairy-Free Chocolate / Carob Silk Pie with Almond Crust.
 Yumm!

-Need more convincing about the Vitamix?
+Need more convincing about how valuable a Vitamix is?
 Check out my posts on: